Additional features supported for SAML

 SAML Binding: SAML requestors and responders communicate by exchanging messages.
 The mechanism to transport these messages is called a SAML binding.

-Metadata: Metadata is the configuration data in SP and IdP to know how to communicate to each other which is in XML standards.
+Metadata: Metadata is the configuration data in SP and IDP to know how to communicate to each other which will be in XML standards

 Other useful Citrix articles related to SAML authentication